Editor’s Note: Last year’s livestreams are no longer available, so we removed the links.

 Eggs are laid about every two days — falcons typically lay between three and five eggs a season — according to Mary Malec, a volunteer raptor nest monitor with the East Bay Regional Park District.

 After the third egg is laid, the birds will partially incubate the eggs, but the eggs will be left uncovered most of the time, Malec reported to UC Berkeley.
 However, the adult falcons will stay close by to protect the eggs.
-Chicks hatch after 33 to 34 days of incubation.
+Chicks hatch after 33-34 days of incubation.